 Light produces photons which are small packets of energy.
 As the atoms of an object are heated, it results in the production of photons.
 The electrons find excitement from the heat and produce extra energy.
-This energy emits in the form of a photon, and more photons are released as the material becomes hotter.
+This energy is emitted in the form of a photon, and more photons are released as the material becomes hotter.

 The sun produces a large amount of electromagnetic radiation.
 Humans can only see a small percentage of this energy known as visible light.’
-The way solar energy flows is known as waves.
+The way solar energy flows are known as waves.
 Scientists can estimate the wave energy by measuring the wavelength and the distance between consecutive wavelength positions (from crest to crest and trough to trough).

 How does light energy travel?

 Light energy is a form of energy and is expressed in joules.
-Light, in physics, is the electromagnetic radiation of any wavelength; nevertheless, the definition of light is sometimes restricted to a specific range of wavelength (about 400-700 nm) that is visible to a human eye.
+Light, in physics, is the electromagnetic radiation of any wavelength; nevertheless, the definition of light is sometimes restricted to a specific range of wavelength (about 400-700 nm) that is visible to the human eye.

-As for the sense of sight, sunlight, for instance, is screened out by the atmosphere of the earth while allowing the visible light to pass through.
+As for the sense of sight, sunlight, for instance, is screened out by the atmosphere of the earth while allowing visible light to pass through.
 It is the visible light that is detected by the human eye.
 It is also the visible light that drives photosynthesis.
-Blue and red wavelengths are the chlorophylls’ two most effectively absorbed wavelengths of visible light.
+Blue and red wavelengths are the two most effectively absorbed wavelengths of visible light.

 Source of light energy:

-In general, objects which emit their own light are called luminous while the objects which do not emit light but can reflect light from other sources are called non-luminous objects.
-There are many sources for getting the light energy of which some of them were obtained from nature while the others are produced artificially or may be obtained from other forms of energy.
+In general, objects which emit their own light are called luminous while objects which do not emit light but can reflect light from other sources are called non-luminous objects.
+There are many sources for getting light energy of which some of them were obtained from nature while others are produced artificially or may be obtained from other forms of energy.
 Some sources of light energy are given below.

-It is the natural source and is considered the oldest source of light energy.
-Sunlight is an essential source for many natural processes such as water cycle, photosynthesis, sterilization, sanitation, etc. The energy in the sun is generated because of hydrogen fusion.
+It is a natural source and is considered the oldest source of light energy.
+Sunlight is an essential source for many natural processes such as the water cycle, photosynthesis, sterilization, sanitation, etc. The energy in the sun is generated because of hydrogen fusion.
 The light from the sun reaches planets and other bodies which include the earth.

 They are an important artificial source of light.
-When an electric current flows through metallic filament tungsten present inside the bulb, it glows due to resistance.
+When an electric current flows through the metallic filament tungsten present inside the bulb, it glows due to resistance.
 The filament gets heated up and emits light.

 During the explosion of a powerful bomb, heat is generated along with the emission of light.
 While testing atomic bombs, the whole area will be illuminated with intense light.